Posted - Feb 08 2019 : 1:23:45 PM

 And my main crush, a 60-gallon, propane-fueled hot water tank.

 I hope this helps.
 Milking a cow is a work in progress.
-If you see something I could be doing differently, please share.
-Tips, hints, and suggestions are certainly welcome!
+If you have any questions at all, please don't hesitate.
+That's what I'm here for!

 MaryJane Butters, author of Milk Cow Kitchen ~ striving for the stoicism of a cow standing in the rain ~